verhas/jamal/README.md

 ```

 The `variable` or the multiple variables can be used in the content and will be replaced for each iteration with the
 respective element on the comma-separated list.
+When there are multiple variables then the sub-list is separated using
+the `|` character.
+Both the command and the `|` character can be modified to use something else instead of these
+characters.

 The list of the values can also be separated by other strings.
-If the
-macro `$forsep` is defined, like in
+If the macro `$forsep` is defined, like in

 ```jam
 {@define $forsep=\s+}